MauricioFBL/de_poc/README.md

-# Data analitycs examnple projects
+# Data analitycs example projects

 This  is an examle of how to create a normal workflow for analytics team.